kirkshoop/async_scope/asyncscope.md

 ### Concept vs type

-One option is to have a `async_scope` concept that has many implementations.
+One option is to have an `async_scope` concept that has many implementations.

 Another option is to have a type that has one implementation per library vendor.